 4. Pay People What They’re Worth

-One of the biggest factors in retaining a great employee is paying them for what they’re worth.
+One of the most effective job retention activities a company can do is pay great employees what they’re worth.
 While money isn’t everything, proper compensation helps your employees to feel that what they’re doing—and the stress that often comes with the job—is worth it.
 According to a 2016 global workforce study, just 53 percent of workers feel they are being compensated fairly, compared to other others who fill similar positions.

 Your “boost retention” strategy: It can be difficult for many companies to figure out how to competitively pay team members while remaining profitable.
 Consider using pay philosophies to manage the current pay of employees, along with raises.